9.5. Configuring Yum and Yum Repositories

 yum.conf(5) manual page for the list of packages which are install-only by default.If you add the

-/etc/yum.conf, you should ensure that you list all of the packages that should be install-only, including any of those listed under the
+/etc/yum.conf, ensure that you list all of the packages that should be install-only, including any of those listed under the

 yum.conf(5).
-In particular, kernel packages should always be listed in
+In particular, make sure that kernel packages are always listed in

 installonlypkgs(as they are by default), and

-installonly_limitshould always be set to a value greater than
+installonly_limitis always set to a value greater than

 2so that a backup kernel is always available in case the default one fails to boot.